Development of a biosensor for sclerotinia stem rot disease forecasting in canola

 Overview

-The goal of this project is to develop an in-field real-time sensor to monitor plant disease pathogens, specifically the sclerotinia stem rot pathogens.
-The sensor would notify the farmer, via cell phone, when a disease outbreak is imminent.
-Li and the research team have already developed a biosensor that could work, but more research is needed.
+The goal of this project was to develop an in-field real-time sensor to monitor plant disease pathogens, specifically the sclerotinia stem rot pathogen.

 (1) transition the spore detection technology/device from a large instrument to a portable chip that can be easily applied in the field.